benofben/the_intelligent_property_investor/chapters/5 - 616 N Oakes.md

 One tragedy in this is that, in many cases, the owners has clearly done substantial work to the houses.
 In other cases, it was flippers who did the work.
 In either case, it was lipstick on a pig.
 One house had a Viking Range and marble countertops with a strange little bar.
 It also had poorly installed windows with a second set of windows installed over them.
 Money had been spent on the wrong things.

-Work owners had done to these houses tended to be extravagant in one particular area and then non-existent in others.
+Work that owners had done to these houses tended to be extravagant in one particular area and then non-existent in others.
 To contrast, houses that were being flipping all got a very similar HGTV treatment.
 Cheap and dark laminate wood floors were common in these houses.
 In many cases they weren't flat.
 Kitchens had been redone with inexpensive cabinets and fake stone countertops.
 If exterior work had been done, it'd be in the form of a coverup, a quick sprayed paint job or vinyl siding were two favorites.

 ![616 - Outside](/images/4/616%20-%20Outside.jpg)